-An A/B test for PPC marketing campaigns is the process of creating two slightly different versions of an ad and comparing their performance after several weeks.
+A/B testing for PPC campaigns involves running two variations of an ad to see which performs better over time.
 Here, we rounded up our most impactful A/B tests and shared the results.

-In this guide, we’ll outline four examples of real tests our team conducted that significantly increased ROI for our clients.
+In this guide, we’ll share five A/B tests our team ran that significantly increased ROI for our clients.

 What is A/B testing in paid search?

-A/B testing for paid search is the method of creating two versions of an ad, showing them to different groups, and comparing their performance to see which is more effective.
+A/B testing for paid search is the process of creating two versions of an ad, showing them to different audiences, and comparing their performance to see which is more effective.

 Also called split testing or multivariate testing, you can A/B test visual elements of the ad (like the copy), location (where the ad is shown), or bidding strategy.